moj-analytical-services/rpackage_training/README.md

     finally = {}
     )

-An applied example of this can be seen at: https://github.com/DCMSstats/eesectors/blob/master/R/figure3.1.R
+You can view [this applied example](https://github.com/DCMSstats/eesectors/blob/master/R/figure3.1.R) from the eesectors package.
+For more details, read the [Advanced R Conditions chapter](https://adv-r.hadley.nz/conditions.html).

-**Exercise 15:** Follow the above process to generate useful feedback when running the function plot_crimes.R.
-Run the function to check what kind of messages this function generates when it runs.
-Lastly, push to github.
+**Exercise 15:** Apply the quick way of generating useful feedback to the function plot_crimes.R and then run it to see what messages are produced.
+Lastly, commit all your changes to git and then push them to github.com.

 ## 16. Testing your code